uleroboticsgroup/DOROTHEA/README.md

 ## Description
-The main goal of this framework is to generate netflows by simulating real live traffic.
-These netflows are generated with the intention of being used as training data for the development of models aimed at detecting malicious network activity.
-The framework achieves this goal by establishing a virtual network and deploying containers as nodes or clients to create an environment.
-It then monitors all traffic within this network environment.
-This monitoring is made possible by utilizing `softflowd` as a netflow exporter and `nfcap` as a netflow collector.
+The primary objective of this framework is to establish an environment that comprehensively monitors and captures all network flows.
+This is accomplished through the creation of a virtual network and use of Docker containers to run a NetFlow exporter `softflowd` and a collector `nfcaps` to handle the flows.

-Every interaction occurring within this virtual LAN is captured, parsed, and subsequently exported as IPFIX netflows.
-These netflows are stored as `nfcaps` and are also converted into a more user-friendly CSV format to facilitate easier analysis and interpretation.
+All interactions within this virtual LAN are captured, parsed, and subsequently exported as IPFIX NetFlows.
+These NetFlows are stored as nfcaps and are additionally converted into a more user-friendly CSV format, facilitating easier analysis and interpretation.

+Moreover, the framework includes various tools designed to simplify the execution of commands and scripts on its predefined worker nodes.

 ### Key Objectives